-I co-direct the Ludwig Collaborative Laboratory and the Swim Across America Laboratory at Memorial Sloan Kettering (MSK).
-I am a member researcher of the parker institute for cancer immunotherapy at MSK.
+Co-directs the Ludwig Collaborative Laboratory and the Swim Across America Laboratory at Memorial Sloan Kettering (MSK).
+A member researcher of the Parker Institute for Cancer Immunotherapy at MSK.
 I also lead the biorepository for the Melanoma and Immunotherapeutics Service at MSK.

 My research projects focus on investigating the means for developing immune-based therapies to treat cancer.
 In addition, some of my work aims to study the pathogenesis and treatment of melanoma and is directed in part at developing tools to study melanoma and immune responses in multiple cancers.
 My projects are heavily collaborative in nature across different disciplines at MSK.